espruino/EspruinoDocs/puck/Web Bluetooth On Linux.md

 ```
 # Replace the old bluetoothd with the new one:
 sudo cp /usr/libexec/bluetooth/bluetoothd /usr/lib/bluetooth/bluetoothd

-# Edit the start/stop script
-sudo nano /etc/init.d/bluetooth

-# then change
-SSD_OPTIONS="--oknodo --quiet --exec $DAEMON -- $NOPLUGIN_OPTION"

-# to
-SSD_OPTIONS="--oknodo --quiet --exec $DAEMON -- -E $NOPLUGIN_OPTION"
 ```

-Now you can re-start the service with the experimental flags enabled, and you're good to go!
+Now you can re-start the service and you're good to go!

 ```
 sudo /etc/init.d/bluetooth start